knowit/snappysense/CONFIG.md

 To configure the device, run

 ```
-   curl --data-binary @snp_x_y_no_z.cfg http://192.168.a.b/config
+   curl -i --data-binary @snp_x_y_no_z.cfg http://192.168.a.b/config
 ```

 where `snp_x_y_no_z.cfg` is the name of the configuration file for the device whose name is `snp_x_y_no_z`, see `aws-iot-backend/README.md`, and `192.168.a.b` is the IP address printed on the device screen.

+The `-i` argument to `curl` ensures that the server response is shown.
+For a successful upload, the response is a 200 header.
+Otherwise it is a 405 header with an error message pinpointing the problem.
+An error message will also be shown on the device screen.

-Note (Issue #47) that there is currently no sensible reporting of errors in the config file.
-To check that the device has been configured properly you can use the `/show` command as outlined above while still connected to the AP.
+To check that the device has been configured properly you can also use the `/show` command as outlined above while still connected to the AP.

 ### Config syntax